apache/druid/docs/operations/metrics.md

 |`metadata/kill/datasource/count`|Total number of datasource metadata that were automatically deleted from metadata store per each Coordinator kill datasource duty run (Note: datasource metadata only exists for datasource created from supervisor).
 This metric can help adjust `druid.coordinator.kill.datasource.durationToRetain` configuration based on whether more or less datasource metadata need to be deleted per cycle.
 Note that this metric is only emitted when `druid.coordinator.kill.datasource.on` is set to true.| |Varies|
 |`init/serverview/time`|Time taken to initialize the coordinator server view.||Depends on the number of segments|

-If `emitBalancingStats` is set to `true` in the Coordinator [dynamic configuration](../configuration/index.md#dynamic-configuration), then [log entries](../configuration/logging.md) for class `org.apache.druid.server.coordinator.duty.EmitClusterStatsAndMetrics` will have extra information on balancing decisions.

 ## General Health

 ### Service Health